Sumitchaurasia30/Sumitchaurasia30/README.md

-Hi there, I'm Sumit Kumar Chaurasia 👋
+Hi  I'm Sumit Kumar Chaurasia
 Welcome to my profile!
-I'm a passionate PHP Developer with a strong background in web development and a love for creating dynamic, user-friendly web applications.
+I'm a passionate MERN Stack Developer with a strong background in React.js , NOde.js , Express.js & MongoDB and a love for creating dynamic, user-friendly web applications.
 Below, you'll find a bit more about me, my skills, and the projects I've worked on.

 🔧 Technical Skills
-Programming Languages:

-PHP, JavaScript, HTML, CSS
-Frameworks and Libraries:

-Laravel
+FrontEnd:
+HTML , CSS , JavaScript , Typescript , React.js

+BackEnd
+Node.js , Express.js

 Databases:

-MySQL, PostgreSQL, SQLite
+MongoDB , SQL

 Tools and Platforms:

-Git, GitHub, GitLab.
+Git, GitHub, Vscode , Netlify.

-API Integration:

-RESTful APIs, SOAP APIs
-Testing and Debugging:

-PHPUnit
-Others:

-Linux/Unix, Bash scripting
-Cloud Platforms: AWS, Google Cloud.

 💬 Let's Connect
-Email: sumitmchaurasia30@gmail.com
+Email: sumitmchaurasia@gmail.com
-LinkedIn: www.linkedin.com/in/sumit-kumar-chaurasia-51bb09288
+LinkedIn: www.linkedin.com/in/sumit-kumar-chaurasia-11a5821a7
 GitHub: https://github.com/Sumitchaurasia30/Sumitchaurasia30
 Feel free to reach out if you have any questions, need collaboration, or just want to chat about technology and development.
 I'm always open to new opportunities and challenges.